JSON-LD Serialization

 Other Serialization Formats

 Other serialization formats of the underlying graph may also be available, such as RDF/XML, Turtle, other standardized formats, or even non-standardized representations.
 These are not required in order to fully conform with the Linked Art API, and should not be assumed to exist.
-How to request these alternative serializations is documented in the protocol section.
+How to advertise and request these alternative serializations is documented in the protocol section.

 Examples